 In the past, before artificial light, humans were in sync with the natural light and dark cycle of the earth moving around the sun.
 The setting of the sun signaled to the brain that it was time to start preparing for sleep.

-To help your brain know that bedtime is getting closer, turn off all screens and dim all of your lights.
+To help your brain know bedtime is getting closer, stop scrolling social media, turn off all screens, and dim your lights.
 Allow yourself and your brain to recognize that it’s time to slow down, relax, and prepare for bed.

 Take Longer Exhalations